Categories

 How could I ever say “No”!
 “Yes”, I answered timidly.

-The pastor asked me then to kneel and repeat after him a prayer of repentance, pledging obedience to Jesus.
+The pastor then asked me to kneel and repeat after him a prayer of repentance, pledging obedience to Jesus.

-“Lord God, I know that you are real.
+“Lord God, I now know that you are real.

 “But now that I know that you are real… perhaps you can do a miracle to help me.